hlingit/post_selection_confidence_inference/README.md

 In the `example.R`, we showcase how to build a corrected confidence interval for a predicted mean at new data point $x_{new}$ for an OLS whose model is determined by AIC.
 Here we consider a linear model $Y=X\beta+\epsilon$.
 The sample size is $n=50$, the number of candidate predictors $p=10$, and the ground truth $\beta^*=(1,2,3,0,0,\cdots,0)$ has only three nonzero elements.

 The result shows that the corrected confidence interval is wider than the uncorrected, problematic one.

+In the `motivation.R`, we provide the R code to replicate the result in the motivating example.
+It can be seen that the uncorrected, classical confidence interval have an empirical coverage significantly smaller than the target level, regardless of whether $\sigma$ is known or not.